cybertraining-dsc/su21-reu-378/project/index.md

 ## 2. Methodology

-What will do to carry out this project?
+What will be done to carry out this project?
-- [ ] Add in complete methodology/procedure that I will follow to complete this task.

 ## 3. Images